A Diagrammatic Temperley-Lieb Categorification: The Quotient Category

 \begin{remark} Let $Z$ be the union of all Weyl lines in $V$.
-The previous results should lead one to guess that the Temperley-Lieb algebra should be connected to the geometry of the $S_{n+1}$ action on $Z$ via $\mc{TLC}$, in much the same way that the Hecke algebra is connected to the geometric representation via $\mc{HC}$ (see the introduction).
-However, we have not succeeded in formulating the category $\mc{TLC}$ in terms of coherent sheaves on $Z \times Z$, or equivalently as $R/I_{\emptyset}$-bimodules.
-It is no longer true that Hom spaces are free left modules, and this makes homological algebra difficult.
-Our attempts to describe what happens when you ``pull back'' the category $\mc{HC}_1$ along the closed immersion from $Z$ to $V$ have also not met with any success.
-Describing $\mc{TLC}$ using sheaves on $Z$ seems like an interesting question.
+The previous results should lead one to guess that the Temperley-Lieb algebra should be connected to the geometry of the $S_{n+1}$ action on $Z$ via $\mTLC$, in much the same way that the Hecke algebra is connected to the reflection representation via $\mHC$ (see \cite{Soe4}).
+However, at the moment we have no way to formulate the category $\mTLC$ in terms of coherent sheaves on $Z \times Z$ (i.e. $R/I_{\emptyset}$-bimodules) or the derived category thereof.
+Describing $\mTLC$ using sheaves on $Z$ seems like an interesting question.

 As an example of the difficulties, let $U_i$ be the bimodule $R/I_i \otimes R/I_i \{-1\}$, where the tensor is over $R^{s_i}$; this should be the equivalent of the Soergel bimodule $B_i$.
-The maps below are given their usual Frobenius algebra names.
-Then there is a degree 1 map $R/I_{\emptyset} \to U_i$ sending $1$ to $x_i \ot 1 - 1 \ot x_{i+1}$ (the unit), but there is no degree 1 map $U_i \to R/I_{\emptyset}$ corresponding to the counit (it should send $1 \ot 1$ to $1$).
-There is only a degree 3 map, sending $1 \ot 1$ to $f_i$.
-A similar problem occurs again: comultiplication is well-defined in the naive sense, but multiplication is not unless you throw in a factor of $f_i$ in the appropriate place. \end{remark}
+Then there is a degree 1 map $R/I_{\emptyset} \to U_i$ sending $1$ to $x_i \ot 1 - 1 \ot x_{i+1}$ (the boundary dot on the top), but there is no degree 1 map $U_i \to R/I_{\emptyset}$ (the boundary dot on the bottom); such a map should send $1 \ot 1$ to $1$.
+There is only a degree 3 map, sending $1 \ot 1$ to $f_i$ (the boundary dot with a double dot).
+A similar problem occurs again: the trivalent vertex seems to be defined only in one direction. \end{remark}

-Now we describe briefly the topological intuition associated with the category $\mc{TLC}$, and another way to view $I_{\ii}$.
-These remarks will not be used in the remainder of the paper.
+Now we describe briefly the topological intuition associated with the category $\mTLC$, and another way to view $I_{\ii}$.
+These remarks will not be used in the remainder of the paper, nor will we give a proof.
 The reader should be acquainted with the section on $\mathfrak{sl}_2$-foams in Vaz's paper \cite{Vaz}.